ElectroBlocks/docs/docs/blocks.md

-This block get the message being sent from the computer to the Arduino.
+This block gets the message being sent from the computer to the Arduino.

 ![Arduino Get Message](assets/blocks/arduino-get-message.png)